kgateway-dev/kgateway/docs/content/cli/glooctl_ui.md

 ### Synopsis

-Open the Gloo Enterprise UI in your default browser
+Open the Gloo UI in your default browser

 ```
 glooctl ui [flags]